Zerobak-cash/Avalon-Studio/README.md

 # AvalonStudio

-BEING UPDATED TO 2025, NOT WORKING YET.
+BEING UPDATED TO 2025, NOT WORKING YET.Code updated working on build errors.

 An extensible, cross platform IDE written in C# for Embedded C/C++, .NET Core, Avalonia and Typescript